๐ŸงLinux

 I distro-hopped every few months, and my fondest memories are of Slackware and, well, FreeBSD.
 I had a ton of fun with my Desktop: setting up IPv6 tunnels, dynamic DNS, apache, squid, privoxy, and generally playing with minimiastic window managers and the shell.

-These days I stick with ~~Fedora~~ WSL-2 and love it.
+These days I stick with Fedora on my personal laptop and WSL-2 at work, and love both.

 dotfiles